 Carmen L. Kimball, LPC

 I earned my bachelor’s degree in Biology and master’s degree in Counseling and Development from George Mason University.
-My clinical mental health therapeutic practice includes neurofeedback therapy, individual and group counseling for those struggling with depression, anxiety, bereavement, chronic illness, bipolar, attention deficit, autism spectrum, trauma-related disorders as well as other mental health issues.
+My clinical mental health therapeutic practice includes neurofeedback therapy and individual and group counseling for those struggling with depression, anxiety, bereavement, chronic illness, bipolar, attention deficit, autism spectrum, trauma-related disorders, and other mental health issues.
 I take an integrative approach to counseling that is rooted in awareness and understanding of the mind-body continuum - an essential factor in the design and facilitation of treatment tailored to best suit the needs and goals of each Client.
-I am a culturally competent counselor, native Spanish speaker and provide counseling services in English and Spanish.
+I am a culturally competent counselor who is a native Spanish speaker, and I provide counseling services in English and Spanish.

-From 2016 – 2019 I worked as a Research Assistant with the Physiological and Behavioral Neuroscience in Juveniles Lab at the Krasnow Institute; during this time I collected and analyzed data as well as presented and published neuroscience research related to learning and memory.
+From 2016 – 2019 I worked as a Research Assistant with the Physiological and Behavioral Neuroscience in Juveniles Lab at the Krasnow Institute; during this time, I collected and analyzed data as well as presented and published neuroscience research related to learning and memory.
 I was employed as an Academic Coach with Learning Services at George Mason University during my final year of graduate school.
 I worked with students to help them find a balance between their academic and personal lives and facilitated various workshops to support student well-being and academic performance.
 In 2018, I earned certification from the Department of Justice to teach Law Enforcement, Prosecutors, and Mental Health Professionals about the neurobiology of trauma.
-I also facilitate a variety of neuroscience-based trainings and lectures for students, faculty and staff at Universities, as well as mental and physical health professionals around the world.
+I also facilitate a variety of neuroscience-based training and lectures for students, faculty, and staff at Universities, as well as mental and physical health professionals around the world.

 I am a member of the American Counseling Association, Society for Neuroscience, Fairfax County Trauma Informed Community Network, and Virginia Neuroscience Initiative.
-I volunteer with Hopecam – a nonprofit organization that helps mitigate negative effects of social isolation experienced by children diagnosed with cancer and other chronic illness since 2016.
+I volunteer with Hopecam – a nonprofit organization that has helped mitigate the negative effects of social isolation experienced by children diagnosed with cancer and other chronic illness since 2016.